carsten-gross/lms-dvb-radio-helper/README.md

 configured (among others hostname, username and password for tvheadend access).

 The file 000-default.conf is a configuration template for apache2 which can be used instead of the file stored in Debian.

+The script and the configuration is not 'ready-to-run', but have to be adapted to your installation.
-Please adjust the IP addresses in the apache configuration file.
+Please adjust the IP addresses in the apache configuration file, and adjust the hostnames and usernames in the perl script.
+Also take care for installation the necessary perl modules, for Debian stretch all modules are available as Debian packages (no CPAN installation necessary).